japleitez/peecko-api-doc/wellness.md

 ## 1. Wellness Categories

 The Wellness Tab contains
-- 4 fixed chips: Recommended, Saved, In progress, and Finished
+- 4 fixed chips: Recommended, Saved, In progress, and Finished.
-- A dynamic list of wellness category chips provided by the backend API (like Nutrition, Cellular, Neuro & Hormonal, etc.)
+- A dynamic list of wellness categories (for example: Nutrition, Cellular, Neuro & Hormonal, etc.)

 ### `GET /api/wellness`
 Returns all wellness categories.